softwaremill/ox/doc/utils/rate-limiter.md

 - `RateLimiterAlgorithm.TokenBucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity of tokens availables in the token bucket algorithm and one token is added after `dur`.
 - `RateLimiterAlgorithm.LeakyBucket(maximum: Int, dur: FiniteDuration)` - where `maximum` is the maximum capacity availables in the leaky bucket algorithm and 0 capacity is achieved after `dur` duration.

+It's also possible to specify fairness in each of these methods.
 It's possible to define your own algorithm.
 See [custom rate limiters](custom-rate-limiter.md) for more details.
 ### API shorthands

 You can use one of the following shorthands to define a Rate Limiter with the corresponding algorithm: